-My music flows from Spotify, a word that will one day date me, but for now, that word fills my life with songs of all sorts.
-At one point, I simultaneously debated and lamented my long, starred list.
+My music flows from Spotify – a word that will one day date me, but for now, Spotify fills my life with songs of all sorts.
+At one point, I simultaneously debated and lamented my lengthy, starred list.
 What a random assortment!
 Why had I not planned it more?
-However, I recently revisited this compilation, and each seemingly random song took me to a very specific moment and feeling from the last year and change.
-As I alternated dancing around my apartment and humming peacefully, I was grateful I had let the list grow organically.
+However, I recently revisited this compilation, and each seemingly random song took me to a very specific moment in time.
+As I alternated dancing crazily and humming peacefully, I was grateful I had let the list grow organically.

 This rhubarb cake is like my playlist.
 When I purchased the beautiful, red stalks, I had plans for several unique and complex uses.
-Foresight should have led to a new take on summer’s classic ingredient.
 As highly organized plans failed to form, and the rhubarb lingered, I gathered elements from around the kitchen and threw this cake together.
 I ate slices quietly for breakfasts with cups of coffee and a good book.
 Summer memories tied to my mom’s crisps and cakes came back to me, and in those morning moments, I was grateful for the simple, ad-hoc, last minute nature of this cake.

 The most important takeaway?
 Let your musical choices flow, and eat cake for breakfast!
 That’s why I bake With The Grains and with real ingredients!

 Whole Grain Rhubarb Cake

 4 large, ogranic eggs

 3 teaspoons baking powder

 6-8 stalks rhubarb, trimmed and cut into 1 inch lengths (cut in half lengthways first if very fat)

 Preheat oven to 350 F. Grease and an 8-inch springform tin.